red-0130/dotfiles/README.md

 - **Neovim**: Hyperextensible Vim-based text editor with a rich plugin ecosystem
 - **Starship**: Minimal, blazing-fast, and infinitely customizable shell prompt
 - **Superfile**: Modern terminal file manager with a clean and intuitive interface
+- **batcat**: A `cat` clone with syntax highlighting and Git integration
+- **nvm**: Node Version Manager for managing multiple Node.js versions
+- **rust**: The Rust programming language toolchain for building fast and reliable software
+- **thorium**: A high-performance, privacy-focused web browser
+- **wormhole**: A simple and secure way to send files between computers

 To install these applications interactively, run: